matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Db.md

 #### Description

-Public so tests can simulate the situation where the lock tables privilege isn&#039;t granted.
+Public so tests can simulate the situation where the lock tables privilege isn't granted.

 #### Signature